Wolwedans Dune Camp is located amongst the dunes...

 Power supply: Solar Power

-Communications: There is no internet or phone reception at Wolwedans Dune Camp.
+Communications: There is no internet, telephone or cellphone reception at Wolwedans Dune Camp.
+There is a telephone and WiFi at the main reception building.

 Health & safety

 Medical care: The closest doctor is in the town of Mariental.
-For any emergencies, an aircraft will be sent to the camp, landing at the private Wolwedans airstrip.
+In an emergency, an aircraft will be sent to the camp, landing at the private Wolwedans airstrip, to airlift the patient to Windhoek.

 Fire safety: Fire extinguishers are strategically placed around the camp.